bitcoin (BITCOIN) Metrics

 How is bitcoin performing compared to the broader crypto market?

-Over the past 7 days, bitcoin has declined by 14.67%, underperforming the overall crypto market which posted a 2.55% gain.
-This indicates a temporary lag in BITCOIN's price action relative to the broader market momentum.
+Over the past 7 days, bitcoin has gained 0.00%, outperforming the overall crypto market which posted a 0.84% decline.
+This indicates strong performance in BITCOIN's price action relative to the broader market momentum.

 Trends Market Overview